xdssio/spoonbill/readme.md

 ```

-When using `strict=True` we can use some of the advanced features of the backend. specifically for searches.
+When using `strict=True` we can use some advanced features of the backend. specifically for searches.

 ```python
 from spoonbill.datastores import InMemoryStore